-Osteopathy is a hands-on therapy that is non-invasive and geared toward helping the self-heal and function at its most optimal level.
+Osteopathy is a hands-on therapy that is non-invasive and geared toward helping the body self-heal.
 It is an holistic (whole body) approach that emphasizes the structural and functional integrity of the musculoskeletal system.
 Osteopathic manual practitioners use a range of treatments, including working with the soft tissues of the body (fascia and muscles) as well as with the joints, ligaments and bones.
 Treatments can include myofascial release, muscle energy, & cranial balancing.

 What you can expect in a visit:

 Initial Assessment (1 hour) During your first visit, you can expect a full assessment and health history intake followed by a treatment geared towards your body’s needs